 Billing, Payments, and Cancellations

 On March 13, 2020, MEMIC temporarily suspended non-pay cancellations, conditional renewals and non-renewals for policyholders experiencing financial hardship due to the COVID-19 pandemic.
-As states start to lift cancellation moratoriums and financial grace period mandates, we will begin to resume our standard cancellation procedures.
+As states started to lift cancellation moratoriums and financial grace period mandates, we began to resume our standard cancellation procedures.

-When our standard cancellation procedures resume, policies with an outstanding balance will be issued a notice of cancellation.
-These notices will be issued in accordance with applicable state law(s) and will provide policyholders with the required number of days advance notice to pay the outstanding balance before cancellation becomes effective.
-The number of advanced days' notice depends on the state laws where you have workers' compensation coverage.
-If you receive a cancellation notice and are unable to make the payment, please contact your agent or our Premium Accounting Department.
+When our standard cancellation procedures resumed, policies with an outstanding balance were issued a notice of cancellation.
+These notices were issued in accordance with applicable state law(s) and provided policyholders with the required number of days advance notice to pay the outstanding balance before cancellations became effective.
+The number of advanced days' notice depended on the state laws where you have workers' compensation coverage.

 MEMIC understands the financial hardships caused by COVID- 19, and we are here to help.
-If you are unable to pay the overdue premium or would like more information about when your grace period expires, please contact your agent or our Premium Accounting Department as soon as possible to discuss your available options.
+If you continue to be unable to pay the overdue premium or would like more information about when your grace period expired, please contact your agent or our Premium Accounting Department as soon as possible to discuss your available options.
 We are open Monday through Friday, 8:00 a.m. - 4:30 p.m.
-EST at 1-800-660-1306 or email@example.com.
+EST at 1-800-660-1306 or firstname.lastname@example.org.

 Like every employer, we are monitoring and adapting to the spread of the novel coronavirus (COVID-19) and will continue to keep our policyholders updated.
 Health organizations across the globe are working hard to provide the information needed to protect themselves.
 Here are some links to the organizations that MEMIC is continuing to refer to for guidance and recommendations.